letsencrypt/cp-cps/CP.md

 No stipulation.

-## 3.2 Initial identity validation
+## 3.2 Initial Identity Validation

-### 3.2.1 Method to prove possession of private key
+### 3.2.1 Method to Prove Possession of Private Key

 No stipulation.

-### 3.2.2 Authentication of organization and domain identity
+### 3.2.2 Authentication of Organization and Domain Identity

 If the Applicant requests a Certificate that will contain Subject Identity Information comprised only of the countryName field, then the CA SHALL verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3 and that is described in the CA’s Certificate Policy and/or Certification Practice Statement.
 If the Applicant requests a Certificate that will contain the countryName field and other Subject Identity Information, then the CA SHALL verify the identity of the Applicant, and the authenticity of the Applicant Representative’s certificate request using a verification process meeting the requirements of this Section 3.2.2.1 and that is described in the CA’s Certificate Policy and/or Certification Practice Statement.
 The CA SHALL inspect any document relied upon under this Section for alteration or falsification.